 - Post-Traumatic Arthritis: Arthritis caused by a knee injury or surgery.

-- Avascular Necrosis: The death of bone tissue due to lack of blood supply.
+- Avascular Necrosis: The death of bone tissue due to a lack of blood supply.

 - Knee Deformities: Conditions like misaligned knees may also require knee replacement at a young age.
 When considering knee replacement for young active patients, doctors evaluate the severity of the condition and the patient’s activity level to recommend the best treatment approach.